Modern MedEd Team

 When requested as part of the scope of work, Kristina will help promote your finished product to our audience of clinicians across a target array of platforms so you get the best return possible for your efforts.

-Kristina speaks Croatian and enjoys travel, exercise, and reading in her spare time.
+Kristina speaks Croatian and enjoys playing with her daughter, travel, exercise, and reading in her spare time.

 Reach Kristina here.

 What is a PA-C?

-If you are like many people outside of the healthcare industry (or even some who are not), and you find value in learning something new about the world, you may be seeking additional clarification regarding just what it means to be a PA.
+Like many people both in and outside of the healthcare industry, you find value in learning something new about the world.
+That's why you may be seeking additional clarification regarding just what it means to be a PA (or PA-C).

-PAs are nationally-recognized, state-licensed healthcare practitioners trained at the postgraduate level to diagnose and treat patients, perform medical procedures, and prescribe medication.
+PAs (physician assistants/associates) are nationally-recognized, state-licensed healthcare practitioners trained at the postgraduate level to diagnose and treat patients, perform medical procedures, and prescribe medication.

 Many PAs come from unique healthcare or industry backgrounds before stepping into the role.
 Our background positions us to work autonomously and collaboratively as part of a patient-centered healthcare team or within higher levels of clinical and healthcare leadership.

-You’ll find PAs in clinics, emergency departments, operating rooms, research and development settings, consulting firms, academia, thought-leadership, and everywhere in between.
+You'll find PAs in clinics, emergency departments, operating rooms, research and development settings, consulting firms, academia, thought-leadership, business, and everywhere in between.

 PAs work in every medical and surgical specialty in every state in the USA, and in a growing number of countries globally.
 PAs have been shown to increase access to healthcare, improve patient and population outcomes, and advance patient satisfaction.